rwbl/Home-Assistant-Workbook-Experiments/B4R/14-Hawe_SHT20/README.md

-# Hawe SHT20 — ESP32 MQTT Sensor Integration with Home Assistant
+# Home Assistant Workbook - Experiment SHT20 (B4R)

 This experiment reads temperature, humidity, and dewpoint from an SHT20 sensor connected to an ESP32 board.
 It integrates with Home Assistant (HA) via MQTT using both: